awslabs/amazon-sagemaker-mlops-workshop/README.md

 There are 6 phases to CRISP:
    - **Business understanding**: Don’t dive into the data immediately!
 First take some time to understand: Business objectives, Surrounding context, ML problem category.
-   - **Data understanding**: Exploring the data gives us insights about tha paths we should follow.
+   - **Data understanding**: Exploring the data gives us insights about the paths we should follow.
    - **Data preparation**: Data cleaning, normalization, feature selection, feature engineering, etc.
    - **Modeling**: Select the algorithms, train your model, optimize it as necessary.
    - **Evaluation**: Test your model with different samples, with real data if possible and decide if the model will fit the requirements of your business case.
    - **Deployment**: Deploy into production, integrate it, do A/B tests, integration tests, etc.

 Notice the arrows in the diagram though.
-CRISP frames data science as a cyclical endeavor - more insights leads to better business understanding, which kicks off the process again.
+CRISP frames data science as a cyclical endeavour - more insights lead to better business understanding, which kicks off the process again.

 ## Instructions